Qigong: The Eight Brocades

 Meet Your Teacher

 Mimi Kuo-Deemer, MA, is the author of Qigong and the Tai Chi Axis: Nourishing Practices for Body, Mind and Spirit and Xiu Yang: The Ancient Chinese Art of Self-Cultivation.
-She teaches meditation, qigong, internal martial arts (6th generation lineage holder in Baguazhang) and Daoist Flow yoga.
-Born in the United States, she lived in China for 14 years before settling in the British countryside with her husband and their dog, three cats, 8 chickens and 60,000 bees.
+She teaches meditation, qigong, and internal martial arts (6th generation lineage holder in Baguazhang).
+Born in the United States, she lived in China for 14 years before settling in the British countryside with her husband and their dog, three cats, 5 chickens and 60,000 bees.

 “Nature’s capacity for homeostasis and balance is also qigong’s model for health.
 Excess and deficiency cause imbalance.
 Think of a garden.
 When there’s the right balance of sunlight, water, and good soil, plants not only grow, they thrive.
 When there is a lack or excess of sunlight or water, plants struggle.
 We are the same.
 To thrive, we need balance.
 Qigong offers that.”